forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * [Appendix](#appendix)
   * [Sport Events](#sport-events)

 ## Short Summary
 [Situations where high rates of Covid-19 transmission](#spread-situations) are observed or *not* observed are described.
+Key findings:
-High transmission rates of severe Covid are observed in situations where much air is exchanged between people.
-Much air is exchanged when spending a lot time indoors without good ventilation, at crowded confined settings, at high altitude and when deep breathing (e.g. sports, singing).
+* High transmission rates of severe Covid are observed in situations where much air is exchanged between people.
+Much air is exchanged when spending a lot time indoors without good ventilation, in crowded confined settings, at high altitude and when deep breathing (e.g. sports, singing).
+* Most severe cases and high fatality rates are observed in dry air.
+The air is dry when heating, air-conditioning or the outdoor air is dry.
+* High fatality rates are mostly in regions where many are obese and/or exposed to polluted air.

 ## Summary